enrightc/The-Gourmet-Cake-Club/README.md

 ![Sign-up modal screenshot](docs/readme-images/sign-up-modal-screenshot.png)

 ### **Footer**
-  - The footer section includes links to The Gourmet Cake Club's social media pages (Facebook, Instagram, Twitter and Youtube).
+  - The footer section includes links to The Gourmet Cake Club's social media pages (Facebook, Instagram, Twitter and YouTube).
   - The links will open in a new tab for user convenience.
   - The footer serves as a valuable resource, enabling users to effortlessly find and follow The Gourmet Cake Club across different social channels.